romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 });
 {% endhighlight %}

-Last but not least, we tell `ember-simple-auth` to redirect the user to dashboard if he's already authenticated and the route the user should go after the being authenticated.
+Last but not least, tell `ember-simple-auth` to redirect the user to dashboard if he's already authenticated and the route the user should go after the being authenticated.

 {% highlight javascript %}
 ...